BrucePerens/rigcontrol/README.md

 * All of the ham radio functions.

 ### Warning
-Before you release production binaries of this application, you must rebuild your toolset to use a 64-bit time_t.
+Before you release production binaries of this application, rebuild your toolset to use a 64-bit time_t, so that the software doesn't stop working in 2038.
 Instructions are at https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/system_time.html#bit-time-t